SSWConsulting/SSW.Rules.Content/rules/book-developers-for-a-project/rule.md

 Prerequisite: [Do you install the Dynamics 365 App?](/install-the-2-add-ins)

-This is generally the easiest way for developers to book themselves in as they don't need to leave outlook and 90% of the steps will already be familiar to them.
+This is generally the easiest way for developers to book themselves in as they don't need to leave Outlook and 90% of the steps will already be familiar to them.

 1. Create a new Outlook appointment (in the Desktop or Web client) and give it a relevant subject
 2. Invite required resources if there are other people working with you or if you're booking for someone else